What is an Incident/Traffic Crash Report?

 A crash report is any report written by an officer or PST involving one or more motor vehicles involved in a traffic crash.
 Whenever a police officer or PST requests a case report number from Communications, and it does not concern a motor vehicle crash, then an incident report is created.

 What is the cost of Incident Reports?

-$1.00 cost for the first 7 pages and (15) cents per additional page.
+The first ten pages of reports are free, and (15) cents per additional page over ten.
 In the event extensive use of information technology resources, or extensive clerical or supervisory assistance is required in responding to a public request, special service fees will also be applied per F.S.119.07 (1)b.

 What is the cost of Traffic Crash Reports?